PrincetonUniversity/job_defense_shield/docs/alert/zero_gpu_util.md

 - `admin_emails`: (Optional) The emails sent to users will also be sent to these administator emails.
 This applies when the `--email` option is used.

-- `report_emails`: (Optional) Reports will be sent to these administator emails.
-This applies when the `--report` option is used.

 !!! info "Multi-GPU Jobs"
     For jobs that allocate multiple GPUs, only the GPU-hours for the GPUs at 0% utilization are included.